 The Annual ROC filing refers to the filing of Annual Returns with the Registrar of Companies.
 The filing of Annual returns with the ROC (Registrar of Companies) within 60 days of the last held Annual General Meeting is mandatory for every Company.
 It should be done in e-form MGT 7 available at the MCA website, which shall be digitally signed by at least one Director and is certified by the Company Secretary.

 Documents Required for ROC Annual Filing

 Within 30 days of last held AGM, the audited financial statements should be submitted at the MCA portal in Form AOC 4, which is required to be certified by the company secretary and digitally signed by at least one of the proposed Directors of the Company.

 The Statutory Audit Report is prepared by the auditor after auditing the financial statements and accounts of the company.
 This report is required to be submitted before the members and directors of the company.
 It provides info about the company’s financial affairs and various operations carried out by the company.

 Under Section 134 of the Companies Act, the directors’ report should be prepared and duly signed by Managing Partner and one more director.
-It is an annual statement from directors covering all operations during the year, dividend declaration, net profit, Various initiative by companies, CSR, etc. The Director Reports holds all-important disclosure and information which Managing Director needs to be reporting as per disclosure norms of Companies Act 2013.
+It is an annual statement from directors covering all operations during the year, dividend declaration, net profit, Various initiatives by companies, CSR, etc. The Director Reports holds all-important disclosure and information which the Managing Director needs to be reporting as per disclosure norms of Companies Act 2013.